Call4Cloud | MMP-C | Autopilot | Device Preparation

 Let’s see what Microsoft has to tell us about when you choose to not retain the user data:

-So please make sure you aren’t blocking the “Local Admin Account” as shown below.
-Because otherwise, you will end up with a not-so-nice error: “There was a problem resetting your PC.
-No changes were made.” and a device that is halfway done resetting the device.
+Please ensure you aren’t blocking the “Local Admin Account,” as shown below.
+Otherwise, you will end up with a not-so-nice error: “There was a problem resetting your PC.
+No changes were made.” and a device that is halfway done resetting.

-But let’s go further and take a look at what the device looks like when it’s done.
-You will probably notice all the apps which were installed are gone. now we need to wait before all the apps are reinstalled again… It took really long before all apps were installed again.
+But let’s go further and examine what the device looks like when it’s done.
+You will probably notice that all the apps that were installed are gone.
+Now, we need to wait before all the apps are reinstalled again.
+It took really long before all the apps were installed again.

-In my opinion, a Fresh Start could not be really user-friendly as the end user still needs to wait a long time after his device was “ready”?.
+In my opinion, a Fresh Start could not be really user-friendly as the end user still needs to wait a long time after his device is “ready”?.

 7. Summary

-Retire/DeleteRemoving those old devicesRemovedRemoved except If the 4k HH is in Azure
+Retire/DeleteRemoving those old devicesRemovedRemoved except If the 4k HH is in Entra

 Wipe (keep enrollment)Resets the device to its default settings, removes all user-installed apps, and keeps user dataMaintained